 The endpoint path to health check against.
 This parameter is only valid for HTTP and HTTPS monitors.

-The interval between each health check.
+The interval (in seconds) between each health check.
 Shorter intervals may improve failover time, but will increase load on the origins as we check from multiple locations.

 The number of retries to attempt in case of a timeout before marking the origin as unhealthy.
 Retries are attempted immediately.